Odalith/FFaudio/readme.md

 4. Error callback.
 Called when an error occurs.
 5. EOF callback.
 Called when the end of the file is reached.
 This can used to play the next file.
 6. Restart callback.
 Called when the file is restarted after seeking.
 Useful to update UI when a file is looping.
+7. Duration callback.
+Called when the duration of the file is known.
+Useful to update UI when a file is looping.
+8. Prepare next callback.
+Called when the file is finished playing and the next file is about to be played.
+Useful to update UI when a file is looping.

 You can pass null into any of the callbacks if you don't want to use them.